Back to Banyan Hills Insights

 Dominating the showroom floor inside car dealerships, dazzling motion video displays and interactive signs lure customers in to test drive premium offerings.
 High-end dealerships, in particular, are leaning more heavily on technology to reflect a cutting-edge brand and lead customers through a memorable experience they hope will be as persuasive as it is impressive.

-Similarly, airports are battling back from COVID-restricted travel with bright LED signage providing travelers with departure and arrival times, as well as other vital information such as delays or boarding gate changes, upping conveniences in an effort to win back ticket sales.
+Similarly, airports are battled back from COVID-restricted travel with bright LED signage providing travelers with departure and arrival times, as well as other vital information such as delays or boarding gate changes, upping conveniences in an effort to win back ticket sales.

 Retailers are having their moment as well, using digital signage to enhance customers’ shopping experiences, and creating additional advertising space for promoting particular items, collections or brands.